Skip to main content

 Yam Dishes

-Yams prepared boiled, fried, or pounded.
-Essential staple throughout the country.
+Yams boiled, fried or pounded.
+A staple the whole country relies on.

 Meat Stews